Language

 Conflict Mineral Management Practices

-• Conduct investigation to trace conflict minerals in gold salts, electronic parts, tri-tin, and all products and materials in PCB that mainly contain gold, tantalum, tin, tungsten, cobalt, and mica.
-When applicable, we conduct investigations on special minerals requested by customers, such as nickel and zinc.
+• Conduct investigation to trace conflict minerals in gold salts, electronic parts, tri-tin, and all products and materials in PCB that mainly contain gold, tantalum, tin, tungsten, cobalt, and mica through CMRT (Conflict Minerals Reporting Template) and EMRT (Extended Mineral Reporting Template).
+At the same time, we conduct investigations on special minerals requested by customers (such as nickel, zinc, copper, aluminum, etc.) by using the PRT (Pilot Report Template).

-• Use the list of compliant smelters provided on the RBA website.
+• Use the list of conformant smelters provided on the RMI website.
 If a smelter is not on the list, request for a response plan from the supplier.

 • Require suppliers to impose the same conflict mineral management on their upstream suppliers.